 Who’s Responsible When a Customer Kills?

-Posted by Rob Jenner on Jan 27, 2014 in Labor and Employment
+Posted by Rob Jenner on January 27, 2014 in Labor and Employment Blog Posts

 As Super Bowl Sunday draws near, I’m reminded of two recent cases that put Maryland Court Rulings at odds over business liability.
 In both cases, the businesses’ patrons killed innocent people.
 The courts’ rulings on who should be held responsible in each case, however, are far different.